TiffanyJTFu/TiffanyFu/_pages/cv.md

 ACHIEVEMENTS AND ACTIVITIES
 ======
 * **Citizenship Subject Award 2025**
   * Unionville High School Citizenship Subject Award -Grade 11 Understanding Canada Law Award
+* **AU Dance Program 2021-Present**
+  * Performed a variety of dance styles (contemporary, Hiphop, Lyrical, Ballet, etc.) with clean technique, musicality, and precision.
+  * Performed in a bunch of school + studio shows, kept energy high from warm-up to curtain call.
+(For AU dance: Dance Highlights, Alchemy, December shows)
+  * Choreographed and set original dance pieces for assignments and shows.
+  * Led warm-ups and cooldown lessons; coached counts and cues to elevate cast consistency.
+  * Collaborated with tech/costume to align lighting and design with choreographic themes.
+  * Strengthened and learned new core dance skills: kinaesthetic awareness, musicality, partnering skills, stamina, and creative expressive intention.
-* **Ignite Fair organization - Sponsorship Coordinator 2024 - Present**
+* **Pledge for change NGO - Ignite Fair organization - Sponsorship Coordinator 2024-Present**
   * Ignite Fair is a student-led non-profit organization that empowers youth by promoting volunteering opportunities across the GTA, leadership, and innovation through events and community outreach.
-  * Served as Sponsorship Coordinator for the "Ignite the Stage" event at September 2025, a youth-led showcase aimed at inspiring creativity, public speaking, and student engagement
+  * Served as Sponsorship Coordinator for the “Ignite the Stage” event at September 2025, a youth-led showcase aimed at inspiring creativity, public speaking, and student engagement
   * Actively participated in planning and execution of the event, contributing to sponsor outreach, event logistics, and day-of coordination
   * Researched and contacted potential sponsors, developed sponsorship packages, and helped secure funding and in-kind support
-  * Collaborated with cross-functional team members to ensure smooth event execution and community impact
+  * Collaborated with cross-functional team members to ensure smooth event execution and community impact.
 * **Shad York 2025**
   * Participated in the Shad Canada enrichment program focused on STEAM, entrepreneurship, and leadership
+  * Engaged with professors across disciplines (engineering, business, design, data science) through daily lectures, labs, and Q&As.
+  * Learned new topics and tools—design thinking, Coding, Biological dissection, environmental science, and pitch communication.
+  * Collaborated with other fellow shad york members to complete workshops, case studies, and assignments under tight timelines.
+  * Practiced professional skills: public speaking, slide design, concise writing, and constructive peer feedback.
+  * Developed leadership through workshops by leading team members during team tasks.
+  * Built a network by connecting with mentors, alumni, and industry speakers during lectures and workshops.
+  * Gained exposure to real-world problem framing, ethical considerations, and impact measurement in innovation contexts.
+  * Demonstrated adaptability and resilience in a fast-paced, residential learning environment.
-  * Collaborated as a team member to organize and execute the Open Day Celebration and Evening Variety Show
+  * Collaborated as a team member to organize and execute the Open Day Celebration and Evening Variety Show to showcase our Final innovation projects (DE projects) developing leadership, organizing and management skills.
-  * Served as one of the Masters of Ceremonies (MCs), engaging the audience, introducing performers and speakers, and maintaining the flow of both events
+  * Served as one of the Masters of Ceremonies (MCs), engaging the audience, introducing performers and speakers, and maintaining the flow of both events.
-  * Contributed to event planning, logistics, and stage coordination to ensure a successful and memorable experience for guests and participants
+  * Contributed to event planning, logistics, and stage coordination to ensure a successful and memorable experience for guests and participants.
-  * Innovation Project: ICELERT
+  * Innovation Project (DE): ICELERT
     * Collaborated with a team to develop ICELERT, an innovative prototype designed to detect and alert drivers of icy road conditions to prevent accidents
     * Contributed to all phases of the project, including research, brainstorming, design, and prototyping
     * Applied principles of STEAM and entrepreneurship to address a real-world problem through innovation
     * Presented the prototype to peers, mentors, and judges as part of the final showcase
   * Certificate of Completion
 * **United Speakers Global - Outreach Executive 09/2024 - 2025**
   * United Speakers Global is a student-led non-profit organization dedicated to empowering youth through public speaking, communication, and leadership development.
 The organization provides workshops, events, and mentorship opportunities to help students build confidence and become effective communicators in their communities
    * Selected for the role from a competitive pool based on strong public speaking and leadership skills
    * Coordinated outreach efforts to expand the organization’s presence in schools and communities
    * Led recruitment initiatives to increase membership and volunteer participation
    * Contributed to strategy meetings to improve outreach materials, event promotion, and chapter engagement
-* **School Model United Nations (Model UN) Club 2024 -Present**
+* **Model United Nations (Model UN) Club 2024 -Present**
   * Participate to Toronto MUN (Model United Nations) competition 03/2025
   * Participated in mock UN simulations to develop diplomacy, public speaking, and negotiation skills.
   * Represented various countries in debates on global issues, following formal UN procedures.
   * Researched international policies and collaborated with peers to draft resolutions and deliver speeches
   * Engaged in regular club meetings, workshops, and internal conferences to strengthen leadership and global awareness
-* **School Mock Trial Club 2024 -Present**
+* **Mock Trial Club 2024 -Present**
   * Participated in simulated courtroom trials to develop skills in public speaking, critical thinking, and legal reasoning.
   * Collaborated with team members to prepare case materials, construct arguments, and role-play as attorneys and witnesses.
   * Engaged in legal discussions and competitive practice sessions to improve courtroom etiquette and debate strategies.
   * Gained foundational knowledge of courtroom procedures, legal terminology, and case analysis skills.
-* **Bakery Club 2024 -Present**
+* **Dessert Club 2024 -Present**
   * Participated in weekly baking sessions and school events to promote community involvement through baking
   * Helped prepare and sell baked goods at school fundraisers to support charities
   * Collaborated with club members to organize bake sales, and handle customer service